 Regardless of the situation, it’s a good idea to consult with a personal injury law firm after sustaining an injury on the job.
 An experienced law office like Cochran, Kroll & Associates, P.C., can help you file a personal injury claim to assist with the costs of medical bills, lost wages, and more.

-The team at Cochran, Kroll & Associates, P.C., are leading workers’ compensation lawyers in Ann Arbor, Michigan.
+The team at Cochran, Kroll & Associates, P.C., are leading Workplace Injury Lawyer in Ann Arbor, Michigan.
 Various workplace accidents occur, whether they’re car accidents or injuries resulting from a slip and fall.
 Medical care can be expensive, especially if you’re already on reduced wages from workers’ compensation.

-Our expert team of workers compensation attorneys has dealt with many kinds of personal injury cases and can advise you on the evidence you’ll need to effectively build your case.
+Our expert team of Workplace Injury Lawyer in Ann Arbor has dealt with many kinds of personal injury cases and can advise you on the evidence you’ll need to effectively build your case.

 Workers’ compensation is in place to supplement an employee’s wages and cover necessary medical bills following a workplace accident, regardless of if the employee is at fault for the accident.
 Michigan employers typically take out an insurance policy for workers’ compensation from a private insurance company.